Vampire Cleanup Department: Main Story

-At the lake, Chung and Chau encountered the Vampire King and fought him.
-The fight was short as Tim encountered his own vampire and cried for help.
-Tim encountered Summer.
-He fell into the lake where Summer bit Tim in the lip.
-As Summer drank Tim's unique blood, it transformed her rotten body into her former youthful form.
-Chau arrested Summer and took the body back to VCD HQ.
-Along the way, the VCD crew encountered Inspector Chu.
-Chu is part of the HK police division that co-manage the vampire situation with the VCD.
-However, he doesn't like the VCD and have his own research team look into new ways in dealing with the vampire situation.
+At the lake, Chung and Chau encounter Vampire King.
+After a fight, Chau uses his stakes to impale the Vampire King, who flees.
+Tim falls into the lake.
+Summer bites him and regains her human form.
+Chau arrests Summer and takes her back to VCD HQ.
+Along the way, the crew encounters Inspector Chu.
+Part of the HK police division that co-manages the vampire situation with the VCD, he doesn't like the VCD and has his own research team look into new ways in dealing with the vampire situation.
 Chu is interested in developing an anti-vampire vaccine that would cure vampirism and end the VCD's jurisdiction.
-Chu's break would come when they discovered Summer's vampire tooth.
+Examining the scene, Chu's group discovers Summer's vampire tooth.

-At VCD HQ, the crew learned about Oxtail Village and Summer's unfortunate life.
-They realized that Summer is the Vampire King's bride and if they were to ever bond together, it could lead to disaster.
-Tim was instructed to burn Summer's body but the amulet holding her came off and she followed Tim.
-Unable to get her back to the cremation table, Tim went home with Summer following him.
-He tried to seal her off in his closet, but he realized Summer is claustrophobic due to being buried alive and sealed in a casket for over a century.
-Summer calmed down when she was exposed to watching Chinese Opera on TV and Tim took the time to study more about vampires.
-It was through one of the manuals that Tim learned the landlord is a Dry Vampire (a powerful and malevolent type) and Summer a Human Vampire (a vampire with human traits).
-Viewing Summer as harmless, Tim decided to keep her around to learn more about vampires.
+At VCD HQ, the crew learns about Oxtail Village and Summer's fate.
+They realize that Summer is the Vampire King's bride and their bond will lead to a disaster.
+Tim was instructed to burn Summer's body but the amulet restraining her comes off.
+Instead of fleeing, Summer follows Tim around.
+At his house, he keeps her occupied with Chinese Opera while he researches vampires.
+Tim learned the landlord is a Dry Vampire (a powerful and malevolent type) and Summer a Human Vampire (a vampire with human traits).